Rose Art Museum: Origin and early years

 Before Brandeis graduated its first class in 1951, the university had already in its possession more than 300 paintings, including works by Stuart Davis, Fernand Léger, Milton Avery, and George Grosz.

 Sam Hunter, the first director of the Rose Art Museum, came to Brandeis from the Museum of Modern Art.
-With a grant of $50,000 from collectors Leon Mnuchin and his wife, Harriet Gevirtz-Mnuchin, he launched a collection with iconic works by Johns, Rauschenberg, Warhol, Willem de Kooning, and several others, a total of 21 works with a ceiling of $5,000 for any one piece bought using the grant.
-The museum's exhibition and cultural programming have since centered on leading contemporary artists, often giving these artists their first museum exhibitions: Frank Stella, Kiki Smith, Nam June Paik, and Dana Schutz among them.
-The Rose Art Museum has a leading collection of modern and contemporary art in New England.
+In 1961, with a grant of $50,000 from collectors Leon Mnuchin and his wife, Harriet Gevirtz-Mnuchin, he launched a collection with iconic works by Johns, Rauschenberg, Warhol, Willem de Kooning, and several others, a total of 21 works with a ceiling of $5,000 for any one piece bought using the grant.

 The New York Times took notice of important exhibitions at the museum, praising an "eminently worthwhile" David von Schlegell retrospective in 1968; calling a 1969 exhibit of sculpture by James Rosatti "an event of some importance"; and devoting a full-length article to a 1981 Helen Frankenthaler exhibition.

 In 1970, the museum presented to the public Vision & Television, the first video art exhibition in the United States.

+In 1971, the Rose Art Museum received a major influx of artworks from the former Riverside Museum in the Upper West Side of Manhattan, New York City.
+These acquisitions were designated as the "Louis and Nettie Horch Collection", or the "Riverside Museum Collection".

+In 1989, the Rose trustees and staff formally redefined the mission of the museum as focussed on contemporary art.